fountainstudios/AIMakecodeMarkdown/WaterQuality_ACT4.md

 ## Step 1
 Now that the AI has located the sources where the pollution is coming from, we need to make sure that they are correct.
-If they are, then we need to stop the pollution coming from the locations.
+If they are, then we need to stop the pollution coming from these locations.
-Get into the boat to go to each of the locations.
+Get into the boat to go to each of the locations, and place a banner on the gold block to close them off.
 **No coding is required for this Activity.**